Mini World NYC

 The Spiraling Cost of AI: Cutting Compute Costs

-Asim Lilani, Strategy
+Asim Lilani, VP of Value Engineering, Strategy

 AI infrastructure costs are climbing faster than the value most organizations are seeing in return.
 This session breaks down why — and what you can actually do about it.
 Practical and direct, based on what’s working for enterprises running at scale today. |